 This will give you information about everything that flow can do.
 Running this command should print something like this:

-Usage: flow [COMMAND] Valid values for COMMAND: ast Print the AST autocomplete Queries autocompletion information check Does a full Flow check and prints the results check-contents Run typechecker on contents from stdin coverage Shows coverage information for a given file find-module Resolves a module reference to a file get-def Gets the definition location of a variable or property get-importers Gets a list of all importers for one or more given modules get-imports Get names of all modules imported by one or more given modules init Initializes a directory to be used as a flow root directory port Shows ported type annotations for given files server Runs a Flow server in the foreground start Starts a Flow server status (default) Shows current Flow errors by asking the Flow server stop Stops a Flow server suggest Shows type annotation suggestions for given files type-at-pos Shows the type at a given file and position version Print version information Default values if unspecified: COMMAND status Status command options: --color Display terminal output in color. never, always, auto (default: auto) --from Specify client (for use by editor plugins) --help This list of options --json Output results in JSON format --no-auto-start If the server is not running, do not start it; just exit --old-output-format Use old output format (absolute file names, line and column numbers) --one-line Escapes newlines so that each error prints on one line --retries Set the number of retries. (default: 3) --retry-if-init retry if the server is initializing (default: true) --show-all-errors Print all errors (the default is to truncate after 50 errors) --strip-root Print paths without the root --temp-dir Directory in which to store temp files (default: /tmp/flow/) --timeout Maximum time to wait, in seconds --version (Deprecated, use `flow version` instead) Print version number and exit
+Usage: flow [COMMAND] [PROJECT_ROOT] Valid values for COMMAND: ast Print the AST autocomplete Queries autocompletion information batch-coverage Shows aggregate coverage information for a group of files or directories check Does a full Flow check and prints the results check-contents Run typechecker on contents from stdin config Read or write the .flowconfig file coverage Shows coverage information for a given file cycle Output .dot file for cycle containing the given file find-module Resolves a module reference to a file find-refs Gets the reference locations of a variable or property force-recheck Forces the server to recheck a given list of files get-def Gets the definition location of a variable or property get-imports Get names of all modules imported by one or more given modules graph Outputs dependency graphs of flow repositories init Initializes a directory to be used as a flow root directory ls Lists files visible to Flow lsp Acts as a server for the Language Server Protocol over stdin/stdout [experimental] print-signature Prints the type signature of a file as extracted in types-first mode server Runs a Flow server in the foreground start Starts a Flow server status (default) Shows current Flow errors by asking the Flow server stop Stops a Flow server type-at-pos Shows the type at a given file and position version Print version information Default values if unspecified: COMMAND status PROJECT_ROOT current folder Status command options: --color Display terminal output in color. never, always, auto (default: auto) --from Specify client (for use by editor plugins) --help This list of options --json Output results in JSON format --no-auto-start If the server is not running, do not start it; just exit --old-output-format Use old output format (absolute file names, line and column numbers) --one-line Escapes newlines so that each error prints on one line --quiet Suppresses the server-status information that would have been printed to stderr --retries Set the number of retries. (default: 3) --show-all-errors Print all errors (the default is to truncate after 50 errors) --strip-root Print paths without the root --temp-dir Directory in which to store temp files (default: /tmp/flow/) --timeout Maximum time to wait, in seconds --version Print version number and exit

 You can then, further dig into particular COMMANDs by adding the